firebase/genkit/docs/get-started.md

     npx genkit init -d $HOME/Downloads/genkit-dist/genkit-dist.zip
     ```

-    1. Select `gcp` as the deployment platform option (you don't need a Google Cloud project to get started).
+    1. Select `googleCloud` as the deployment platform option (you don't need a Google Cloud project to get started).

     1. Select your model: